bootchk/solabile/pages/motorizedMobiles.md

 The motor body does not move.
 The motor can be powered from mains.

-The external motor turns the top level of the motor.
+The external motor turns the top level of the mobile.
 The other levels of the mobile are turned by apparent wind induced by the motor.

-This arrangement is also convenient to solar-powered mobiles.
+This arrangement is also convenient for solar-powered mobiles.
 The motor can be powered from a stationary, large, and heavy solar panel, also external to the mobile.

-Using an external motor, there are fewer limitations on weight, power,efficiency, and voltage of the motor.
+Using an external motor, there are fewer limitations on motor weight, power, efficiency, and voltage.

 But the motor is constrained to power the top level.
 It is a complex problem to transfer its power to other levels,